 The National Student Survey

 The questionnaire has 23 questions covering the following aspect of a student's university experience: teaching; assessment and feedback; academic support; organisation and management; learning resources; personal development; overall satisfaction.
-The results of the Survey are published on a subject basis in late August or early September.
+The results of the Survey are published on a subject basis in mid August and the Unistats website is updated in September.
 Within the University, the results are sent to Schools and academic-support services and also to senior management committees.

-Improving its scores in the National Student Survey is a top priority for the University.
+Improving its scores in the NSS is a top priority for the University.

 Better results will only be achieved through real improvements in the quality of academic provision and services to students.
 In order to achieve this, the University's senior management has approved a detailed action plan.
 The plan aims to improve performance by: